 Admissions are based on the combined score from the two assessment stages.
 In the second phase, the interview will be scored on a scale of 0–8 points (8 points=outstanding, 7 points=excellent, 6 points=very good, 5 points=good, 4 points=average, 3 points=fair 2 or less=insufficient).
 The required minimum score for the interview is 3 (if the applicant receives less than 3 points from the interview, the application will be rejected).

 The maximum score of the evaluation is 28.
-The selection committee will define a minimum score for applicants considered in the final selection.
-No more than the best 25 applicants will be admitted to the programme.
+The steering group of the Master's programme will define a minimum score for applicants considered in the final selection.
+The top 30 applicants will be admitted to the programme.
 Other applicants with at least the minimum score will be placed on a reserve list in a decreasing order based on their score.

 The evaluation of the applicability of studies will take into account the analysis provided by the applicants on the application form of their prior studies in the key fields of the master’s programme.
 Course descriptions of these studies must also be attached to the application.